GameAutomators/eBook-Source/Introduction/0-adb.md

 Here are some commands that can be used with adb tool.

-To pull the image into working directory.
+To take a screenshot of the device connected and store it on the sd card with the name `screen.png`.

 ```
-adb pull
+adb shell screencap -p /sdcard/screen.png
 ```

-To take a screenshot of the device connected.
+To copy the image stored previously on the sdcard on your computer's working directory.

 ```
-adb shell screencap
+adb pull /sdcard/screen.png
 ```

 To tap on the screen at coordinates (x,y).